 -

-Solve for x: This often involves making an assumption to simplify the calculation.
-If the Kₐ value is small enough (typically, if C / Kₐ > 400), you can assume that x is much smaller than C, so C - x ≈ C. This simplifies the equation to Kₐ = x² / C, which can be easily solved for x: x = √(Kₐ * C).
+Which means Solve for x: This often involves making an assumption to simplify the calculation.
+If the Kₐ value is small enough (typically, if C / Kₐ > 400), you can assume that x is much smaller than C, so C - x ≈ C. Also, this simplifies the equation to Kₐ = x² / C, which can be easily solved for x: x = √(Kₐ * C).
 If the assumption is not valid, you must solve the quadratic equation.

 Calculating pH for Weak Base Solutions